cloudmesh/classes/docs/source/i524/technologies.rst

       Apache Flink is an open-source stream processing framework for distributed, high-performing,always-available, and accurate data streaming applications.
-      Apache Flink is used in big data applications, primarily involving analysis of data stored in Hadoop clusters. it also Supports a combination of in-memory and disk-based processing as well as handles both batch and stream processing jobs, with data streaming the default implementation and batch jobs running as special-case versions of streaming applications.:cite:`www-flink`
+      Apache Flink is used in big data applications, primarily involving analysis of data stored in Hadoop clusters.it also Supports a combination of in-memory and disk-based processing as well as handles both batch and stream processing jobs, with data streaming the default implementation and batch jobs running as special-case versions of streaming applications:cite:`www-flink`.

 148. Reef